Introducing Jill Baughan, who will be leading our conference session Find Joy No Matter What

 Alas, adulthood did catch up with Jill, and she is no stranger to painful experiences, such as the sudden death of her father when she was ten, and a long battle with infertility as an adult.
 Her first book, A Hope Deferred: A Couple’s Guide to Coping with Infertility, chronicled her journey, and offered suggestions for couples traveling the same difficult road.
 Even though the challenges of life have changed her, however, her innate wildness remains unshaken.
 “Though there are times when part of me mourns what’s lost, sighs at what’s here and trembles a bit at what’s to come,” she says, “I still want to hop onto a Harley, swing like Tarzan from a vine, and toilet paper somebody’s house.”

 Jill spent a lot of years as an English instructor at Virginia Commonwealth University before she decided to take all that fun stuff and adventure on the road.
-She and her husband, Ben, live in Mechanicsville, Virginia.
+She and her husband, Ben, live near Richmond, Virginia.

 Growing in the Journey would like to introduce Kathy Jenkins of Come To Order.
 She will be leading our conference session on Top 10 Tips for Getting Organized.

 Is getting organized a dream that feels like it will never come true?
 Too busy?
 Not enough space?
 Too much stuff?
 Completely overwhelmed?
 No matter the reason there are simple things that you can start to do right away to help you get on the path to organization.
 Come learn my Top 10 Tips and start your journey to a clutter-free, organized life!